French Baroque architecture: Early French Classicism

-The Louvre facade
+The Louvre Colonnade

 In 1665, the chief minister of Louis XIV, Jean Colbert, invited the most famous architect and sculptor of the Italian Baroque, Gian Lorenzo Bernini to Paris, to propose a design for the new east wing of the Louvre, located on the eastern side of the Cour Carrée (Square Courtyard).
 This design would have aligned the architecture of Paris to the Italian Baroque style.
 However, in the end Louis turned instead to French designers.
 He wanted a design that would be distinctly French, rather than a copy of the Italian style.
 In April 1667, he gave the commission to a committee, the Petit Conseil, consisting of Louis Le Vau, Charles Le Brun, and Claude Perrault, and the three men designed the new façade together.
 It featured the giant order, that is, a long row of double columns two stories high, resting on top of a massive lower level with tall, segmental-arched windows, modeled on those used for the Renaissance-style Lescot Wing.
 It had a flat roof concealed by a balustrade, with a triangular pediment in the center over the main entry.
-In 1668 a decision was made to double the width of the south wing, resulting in the construction a new facade on the south, facing the Seine.
-Perrault also designed a new facade on the interior of the court facing west, and a matching new facade on the north.
+In 1668 a decision was made to double the width of the south wing, resulting in the construction a new façade on the south, facing the Seine.
+Perrault also designed a new façade on the interior of the court facing west, and a matching new façade on the north.